opennode/waldur-core/docs/api/events.rst

 - level: the level of current event.
 Following levels are supported: debug, info, warning, error
 - message: string representation of event message
-- scope_url: optional URL, which points to the loggable instance
+- scope: optional URL, which points to the loggable instance

 Request example: